-Geneva is one of the most unique places to visit in Switzerland – mostly, because it is completely different to the rest of the country – it actually does not even feel like Switzerland at all.
+Geneva is one of the most unique places to visit in Switzerland.
+It is completely different from the rest of the country – it actually does not even feel like Switzerland at all.

-If you plan to spend one day in Geneva this post is for you – with this Geneva itinerary, you can find out about the best things to in Geneva in one day.
-However, if you plan to stay a little longer, you will also find some travel tips for how to spend 2 days in Geneva.
+If you plan to spend one day in Geneva, this post is for you.
+With this Geneva itinerary, you can find out about the best things to do in 1 day plus some travel tips for your Geneva trip.

-Before diving into the Geneva itinerary, here are some tips for your first trip to Geneva.
-If you’re not sure what to take with you, check out my packing list for Switzerland.
+Before diving into the 1-day Geneva itinerary, here are some tips for your trip.
+If you’re not sure what to take with you on your Geneva trip, check out my packing list for Switzerland.

 How to Get to Geneva

-Geneva has its own international airport so you can arrive by plane from almost anywhere.
+- PLANE: Geneva has its own international airport – Geneva Airport – so you can arrive by plane from almost anywhere.

-One of my favorite ways to explore Geneva is part of a Switzerland road trip.
-Though Geneva is not centrally located – it is in the very south-west of Switzerland – it is great to include in a road trip.
+- CAR: One of my favorite ways to explore Geneva is part of a Switzerland road trip.
+Though Geneva is not centrally located – it is in the very southwest of Switzerland – it is great to include in a road trip.

-Alternatively, you can reach the city by train, bus or boat.
+- PUBLIC TRANSPORTATION: Alternatively, you can reach the city by train, bus, or boat.
 Switzerland’s public transportation is amazing and you can hop on a train and enjoy the ride from places like Zurich or Lucerne (or any other city in Switzerland).

 Or you can get around Geneva with a Geneva Pass.
 This will give you access to free transportation for 24 hours while allowing you to visit over 50 attractions (and you’ll save some money while doing so).

-If you have the Swiss Travel Pass, you can use public transportation on Geneva – including boats – for free.
+If you have the Swiss Travel Pass, you can use public transportation in Geneva – including boats – for free.
 I highly recommend the Swiss Travel Pass, if you also visit other destinations and will use public transport more often throughout your Switzerland trip.

 You can see a large portion of Geneva’s attractions in one day.
 But if you want a little more time to experience this stunning Swiss city, it might be worth extending your stay.

-I am aware that not everyone loves Geneva – Geneva is different to the rest of Switzerland.
+I am aware that not everyone loves Geneva.
+Geneva is different from the rest of Switzerland.
 It doesn’t feel Swiss – personally, I love Geneva.
-It is not my favorite city in the country and if you have only 10 days in Switzerland, one or two days in Geneva is surely enough.
+It is not my favorite city in the country but still worth a trip.

 Palais des Nations / United Nations Headquarters

-Start your day at the United Nations headquarters which is not located directly in the city center of Geneva.
+Start your day at the United Nations headquarters.
+The headquarters are not located directly in the city center of Geneva but north of it.

 Switzerland is known for its neutrality, so it makes sense that the United Nations offices are located in Geneva.
-Throughout the year, the building sees thousands of meetings between global governments in its conference rooms.
+Throughout the year, thousands of meetings between global governments take place in the conference rooms.

 One of the highlights of the tour is the Human Rights and Alliance of Civilizations Room.
 This room was decorated by Spanish artist Miquel Barcelò and is absolutely magnificent.
 Look up and be awestruck by the brightly painted ceiling.